 Shaun took the time to explain self-publishing to me and some of the key details you needed to know.
 I didn’t know it at the time but this advice would go on to be some of the most valuable information I’d ever receive.
 The fact that I knew someone who had done this was inspiring by itself, now that I was armed with the details too, there was no way I wasn’t going to try this for myself.

-Fast forward a couple of years and I’m now heading towards my seventh book.
+Fast forward a couple of years and I’m now heading towards my eighth book.
 Writing is still a part-time hobby for me but with your help and support I maybe, just maybe, will be able to do this for a living.
 I’ve also written short stories, sitcom scripts and am gradually chipping away at my first fictional novel.

 Now here comes the sales pitch…

 If you are a fan, or know a fan, of any of the subjects I write quiz books about then why not order a copy?
-Each book is priced moderately as I believe in trying to reach more people for less profit than less people for more profit.
+Each book is priced moderately as I believe in trying to reach more people for less profit than fewer people for more profit.
 You’ll be helping me out and I genuinely hope you, or those around you, will thoroughly enjoy it.

 Additionally, if you are feeling really generous, you can leave a PayPal donation.
 Why would I do that?
 Well, I’ll be honest and say that my aim in life isn’t to build a corporate empire of quiz books or bath in a bathtub full of dollar bills, it’s merely to be able to make enough money to live off.
 That way I can spend my days developing more books that readers will get value from.
 Any donations, no matter how small, will move me a little closer to achieving this goal.